wp-plugins/mcatfilter/readme.txt

 === Plugin Name ===
 Contributors: chsxf
-Tags: category, exclude, filter, loop
-Requires at least: 2.7
+Tags: mcatfilter, category, exclude, filter, loop Requires at least: 2.1
 Tested up to: 2.7.1
-Stable tag: 0.3
+Stable tag: 0.3.1

 Excludes categories from The Loop for display on the home page, in feeds and in archive pages.